New England: 14 unique places and things to do in Massachusetts

 By the way, you want to visit the Salem Witch Museum*?
 Save some money by using the Boston Go City Card*.

 5. Lexington & Concord

 If you cannot get enough of history, even if you already walked the freedom trail in Boston, Lexington and Concord is the place to be for you.
-About half an hour from Boston you will find the birthplace of American Liberty!
-Take a tour to Concord and ride along the historic Battle Road and learn everything of the legacy of the events from April 19, 1775.
-Start at the Lexington Battle Green where the outnumbered Lexington militia confronted the British army, and end up at the North Bridge, where colonial militiamen fired upon British Regulars.
+About half an hour from Boston, you will find the birthplace of American Liberty!
+Take a tour to Concord and ride along the historic Battle Road and learn everything about the legacy of the events from April 19, 1775.
+Start at the Lexington Battle Green, where the outnumbered Lexington militia confronted the British army, and end up at the North Bridge, where colonial militiamen fired upon British Regulars.

 Today, you can experience history at the Plimouth Plantation*, a fully functioning village, and an open-air museum.
 Learn how the settlers lived in the old days.
 Costumed actors behave as in former times.
 They cook, eat, and feed the animals, everything as they did in the settlement time.
 Even the Mayflower II. a reproduction of the original Mayflower is usually on display.

 7. Cape Cod

 From Boston, you need a good hour by car, or you can make a Canal Cruise*.